THE ACADEMY AT A GLANCE

 Portslade Aldridge Community Academy opened in September 2011, replacing Portslade Community College.
 The Academy has a specialism in Science.

-As a former pupil of the school, Sir Rod Aldridge is delighted to be the lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
+As a former pupil of the school, Sir Rod Aldridge is delighted that the Foundation is the lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
 The Academy can accommodate 1,200 11-16 year olds, with a sixth form of 250.

 The existing school buildings have recently undergone a £12.7m investment programme, seeing a new sixth form centre, a new science centre with separate dedicated physics, chemistry and biology labs, a new theatre, new ICT facilities, a new community library and Adult Education Centre at the Chalky Rd campus.